The Best Car Insurance in South Dakota for 2022

 Does not provide accident forgiveness, new car replacement or better car replacement

 State Farm has the best car insurance coverage in South Dakota for individuals with a bad driving record.
-The company has claims and user satisfaction scores of 4.0 out of 5, and an average annual cost of $796.
+The company has claims and user satisfaction scores of 4.0 out of 5 and an average cost of $796 per year.

 Best Car Insurance in South Dakota for a Military Background

-USAA is the best car insurance provider in South Dakota for drivers with a military background, according to the MoneyGeek ranking system.
-The company scored 5 out of 5 across the various categories and its policy costs about $172 for the state minimum policy and roughly $746 for drivers with a bad driving record.
+USAA is the best car insurance company in South Dakota for drivers with a military background, according to the MoneyGeek ranking system.
+The company received a perfect score of 100 out of 100, with perfect ratings across the various categories.
+Its policy costs about $172 for the state minimum policy and roughly $746 for drivers with a bad driving record.

 MoneyGeek’s Pick: USAA